 M47.27 – Other spondylosis with radiculopathy, lumbosacral region

-• M47.27 is a specific ICD-10-CM code that represents a form of spondylosis, a degenerative condition that affects the spine, specifically in the lumbosacral region.
+• M47.27 is a specific ICD-10-CM code that represents a form of spondylosis, a degenerative condition that affects the spine, specifically the connective tissues, in the lumbosacral region.

-• The condition involves the development of bone spurs or osteophytes due to wear and tear or aging, which can potentially press on spinal nerves.
+• Spondylosis, also known as a form of osteoarthritis, involves the development of bone spurs or osteophytes due to wear and tear or aging, causing spine degeneration, which can potentially press on spinal nerves.

 • Radiculopathy, associated with this code, refers to symptoms that arise from the irritation, inflammation, or compression of a spinal nerve root.